Charles Trenet: 1970s

 In 1970, Trenet flew to Japan to represent France at the Universal Exhibition in Osaka.
-The following year he left Columbia, his longtime record label, and recorded "Fidèle" and "Il y avait des arbres."
+The following year, he left Columbia, his longtime record label, and recorded "Fidèle" and "Il y avait des arbres".
 He also made a memorable appearance at the Olympia.

-In 1973, Trenet, who had just celebrated his 60th birthday, recorded a new album, Chansons en liberté.
-The twelve songs on this album were a mix of old and new compositions.
+In 1973, Trenet, who had just celebrated his 60th birthday, recorded the album Chansons en liberté.
+The 12 songs on the album were a mix of old and new compositions.
 His 60th birthday was celebrated in grand style by the French media.

 Trenet made a surprise announcement in 1975, declaring that he was retiring from the music world.
 At the end of his final concert at the Olympia, he bade his audience an emotional farewell.
 Following the death of his mother in 1979, he shut himself away from the world for the next two years.

 Later career and death

-Nevertheless, in 1981, Trenet made a comeback with a new album devoted to sentimental memories of his childhood.
-Trenet then returned to his peaceful semi-retirement in Occitanie, occasionally reappearing for a special gala performance in France or abroad.
-After giving farewell concerts in France, Trenet was persuaded out of retirement by a French-Canadian lawyer, Gilbert Rozon, in 1983 for a farewell concert in Montreal.
-Rozon became Trenet's manager thereafter, and as a result Trenet performed many more concerts including a series every night for three weeks at the Palais des Congrès in Paris in 1986.
+Nevertheless, in 1981, Trenet made a comeback with an album devoted to sentimental memories of his childhood.
+Trenet then returned to his peaceful semiretirement in Occitanie, occasionally reappearing for special gala performances in France or abroad.
+After giving farewell concerts in France, Trenet was persuaded out of retirement by French-Canadian lawyer Gilbert Rozon in 1983 for a farewell concert in Montreal.
+Rozon became Trenet's manager thereafter, and as a result, Trenet performed many more concerts, including a series every night for three weeks at the Palais des Congrès in Paris in 1986.

 On 21 May 1999, he returned to the music scene with his album Les poètes descendent dans la rue (Poets Take to the Streets).
 Following the release of the album, Trenet returned to the live circuit.

-In April 2000, Trenet was rushed to hospital after suffering a stroke.
-The singer was forced to spend several weeks in the hospital while recovering, but by the autumn of that year, he was well enough to attend the dress rehearsal of Charles Aznavour's show at the Palais des Congrès on 25 October.
-This was his final public appearance.
+In April 2000, Trenet was rushed to the hospital after suffering a stroke.
+The singer was forced to spend several weeks in the hospital while recovering.
+By autumn of that year, he was well enough to attend the dress rehearsal of Charles Aznavour's show at the Palais des Congrès on 25 October.
+It was his final public appearance.

-In November 2000, the Narbonne house in which Trenet was born – which had become 13 Avenue Charles Trenet – was turned into a small museum.
-Visitors were able to view souvenirs from Trenet's childhood and family life (especially those belonging to his mother, who had spent most of her life in the house), as well as original drafts of the songs which had made his career.
+In November 2000, the Narbonne house in which Trenet was born, which had become 13 Avenue Charles Trenet, was turned into a small museum.
+Visitors could view souvenirs from Trenet's childhood and family life--especially those belonging to his mother, who had spent most of her life in the house--as well as original drafts of the songs that made his career.

-Trenet died three months later on 19 February 2001 after suffering another stroke.
+Trenet died three months later, on 19 February 2001, after suffering another stroke.

-In 2017, a service centre on the A9 autoroute between Narbonne and Béziers was renamed in his honour and contains an exhibition evoking his life and work and sculptures by Pascale et Thierry Delorme.
+In 2017, a service center on the A9 autoroute between Narbonne and Béziers was renamed in his memory.
+It contains an exhibition evoking his life and work, as well as sculptures by Pascale and Thierry Delorme.